DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial10.md

 ### 5*.
 Momentum is the anomaly that gives those subscribing to efficient markets the most trouble.
 Explain.

-- Fama Frnech three-factor model has a role for size and value but not momentum
+- Fama French three-factor model has a role for size and value but not momentum
 - Some research related momentum to business cycle and the state of the market
   - non-diversifiable macroeconomic instruments account for a large portion of momentum profits
 - time-varying CAPM with beta uncertainty can contribute to an explanation of momentum